 #learnonething

-One of the things we will proactively be doing at our head offices here, is installing a set of water butts to collect the rain water from our guttering.
-We'll be planting some wildlife friendly plants in our little decking area during the spring - and they are going to need water!
-So we'd rather use free, fresh rainwater than put further pressure on our rivers and water bodies. #learnonething
+One of the things we have done here at our head offices here, is to install a set of water butts to collect the rain water from our guttering.
+We planted some wildlife friendly plants in our little decking area during the spring - and they need water!
+So we'd rather use free, fresh rainwater than put further pressure on our rivers and water bodies.
+We also installed a little solar powered irrigation system which turns on when the sun shines.

 If you want to find out more about how to save water then do take a look at the excellent work being carried out by Waterwise.
 Waterwise is an independent, not-for-profit UK NGO focused on reducing water consumption in the UK.
 Find out more here >